 I am not a psychiatrist or a licensed therapist.
-I am just a ordinary pastor serving God’s flock.
+I am just an ordinary man serving God’s flock.
 Yet if I were to speak I would speak on the subject of clinical depression.
 The stats are pretty grim.
 Depression affects 16.1 million people, or 6.7% of the population every year, age 18 or older.
 The median age is 32.5 years old.
 (These are just U.S. stats only.)

 I’ve come to understand this much through my own struggles.
 It seems that there are three types of depression to consider.

 These ‘big three’ seldom stand alone; they mix or overlap each other to make diagnosis difficult.
 Only a doctor can make that, but we can at least know that these three are most likely behind our issues.
 You can have these three working against you at once.

 The are the big three: